 Other COCs.
 The USGS Model results show some de minimis differences for some of the other COCs with the Enhanced Bus Service in Peak-period Shoulder Lane Alternative compared to the No-Action Alternative.
 These slight differences occur only at the higher end of the modeled range.
-In addition, the modeled instream COC concentrations are all well below numeric water quality criteria.
+In addition, the modeled instream COC concentrations are all well below numeric water quality criteria and primary and secondary maximum contaminant levels.